PabloMansanet/HierophantMod/mechanics.md

    * You may not consume or earn potions as a reward during this combat.
 At the beginning of your turn, gain 1 dexterity.
 (Innate)

-## Contemplation (cost 0 power rare)
-   * Every turn, shuffle 2 unplayable meditation status cards in your draw pile, then draw 2(3) cards.

 ## Vow of Sanctity (cost 1 power common)
    * You lose 3 extra piety when dealing damage.
    * At the end of your turn, gain 10 piety.
 (Innate)

 ## Vow of Purity (cost 2 power rare)
    * You may not inflict any negative status effects.
-At the start of your turn, gain 1 artifact.
+At the end of your turn, gain 1 artifact.
    * Enhanced: Innate.